// printf("Hell0 W0rld / 전 세계 여러분 안녕하세요 / 你好,世界 / Merhaba Dünya / مرحبا بالعالم / Olá Mundo / こんにちは世界 / всем привет");

 THE COMPETITION INVOLVED RUNNING DIFFERENT SIMULATIONS OF ISSUES THAT HAVE OCCURED IN CHEMICAL PLANTS IN THE PAST AND FIXING THE ON THE SPOT VIRTUALLY BY CLOSING VALVES, TURNING PUMPS OFF, REGULATION DISTILLATE & MORE.

-Installed Brake Pedal Switches and safety engine stop switches.
+Installed Brake Pedal Switches and safety engine stop switches and other electronics and sensors for data acquisition.

 Zinc Ion Battery System with ten Cells.
 Two motors, 5 cells per motor.
 Stopping Mechanism was based on a change in oppacity detected by a spectrometer